 Finishing the ribs.
 You can do it 1 of 2 ways.
 If you don’t have a gas grill, remove ribs from oven, turn heat to high to preheat a bit then remove foil on top of pan, brush sauce on the top of the ribs, turn the oven to broil and slide ribs into the oven for about 4-5 minutes.

-OR, turn on your grill to high, slather the finishing ribs on the grillribs with sauce on top and put them top side down on the grill for about 3 minutes.
+OR, turn on your grill to high, slather the ribs with sauce on top and put them top side down on the grill for about 3 minutes.
 Then sauce the bottom of the ribs, flip them and let them grill for about 3 minutes.

 If you’re doing a couple of pans of ribs, just finish them one at a time.